 The Si-Chuan area in China is still experiencing very high temperatures right now.
 Every family, office building and shopping mall has the A/C working almost 24 hours per day, just like in every other city in China.
 However, the electrical grid reached its limit a few days ago.

 Most of the electricity in Si-Chuan comes from water power, but the high temperatures cause drought.
 The government has to cut down the power supply, making EV manufacturers temporarily close multiple charging and swapping stations in the region.

 In this case, EV drivers might not be able to drive at all if they don‘t have a charging pillar at home.
 Even if they do, they might get criticized by neighbors for using too much power while the whole region is suffering from a lack of power.

 - China is one country, but every of its regions has its own characteristics.
 Focusing on user needs in the tier 1 cities is not enough if one product or service is aimed to be sold to the whole country.

-- Sustainability wasn’t a major topic in China for the last years, while it’s been highly discussed in every European city.
+- Sustainability wasn’t a major topic in China for the last years, while it’s been highly discussed in every country in Europe.
 But now things are starting to change.
 After experiencing this extreme summer, Chinese people have started to worry about the future of the earth.

 Spiegel Institut conducts international consumer research studies, offering insights into cultural and social background information for a better understanding of the consumer mindset.
 Feel free to contact: firstname.lastname@example.org